-A. Any person providing electric utility service that proposes to construct an overhead transmission line, for which condemnation of an interest in land will be necessary, must apply for a CPCN.
+- A. Any person providing electric utility service that proposes to construct an overhead transmission line, for which condemnation of an interest in land will be necessary, must apply for a CPCN.
 If the OPUC issues a CPCN, the Commission's order can be used as evidence in any condemnation proceeding that the transmission line is a public use and necessary for public convenience.
 Thus, a CPCN is a necessary prerequisite to initiating condemnation proceedings for land or an interest in land necessary for construction of the transmission line.
-If condemnation is not necessary, a CPCN is not required.
-Q. How does the Commission determine whether a CPCN should be granted?
-What is Staff's role?

-13 A. Commission review is triggered when condemnation of certain land interests is 14 required to build an overhead transmission line and a petition for a CPCN is 15 filed with the Commission.
+If condemnation is not necessary, a CPCN is not required. - Q. How does the Commission determine whether a CPCN should be granted?
+What is Staff's role? - A. Commission review is triggered when condemnation of certain land interests is required to build an overhead transmission line and a petition for a CPCN is filed with the Commission.
 The most recent similar review occurred in 2017.
-In 16 such a review, under Oregon Revised Statute (ORS) 758.015 and Oregon 17 Administrative Rule (OAR) 860-025-0030, the Commission conducts an 18 investigation to "determine the necessity, safety, practicability and justification in the public interest for the proposed transmission line...."
-19 20 In Order No. 11-366, the Commission concludes that "these words are delegative terms, and we have broad discretion to construe and apply them in the context of the laws and policies governing the condemnation of public property."
-In its Order, the Commission discusses the specific meaning of each of those terms; Staff relies on that guidance in this testimony.
+In such a review, under Oregon Revised Statute (ORS) 758.015 and Oregon Administrative Rule (OAR) 860-025-0030, the Commission conducts an investigation to "determine the necessity, safety, practicability and justification in the public interest for the proposed transmission line...."2 the context of the laws and policies governing the condemnation of public property."3 In its Order, the Commission discusses the specific meaning of each of those terms4; Staff relies on that guidance in this testimony.